 In a nutshell, the Rural Urgent Care Nursing – Capability Development Program (RUCN-CDP), will provide resources which assist health services and staff to develop or enhance the skills and confidence required to work in Urgent Care Centres.

-What will the RUCN – CDP offer?
+What DOES the RUCN – CDP offer?

-The available resources will include:
+The available resources include:

 - Online learning resources – easy to use, very flexibly completed over a number of weeks or months with readily available remote support and mentoring.

 - Clinical placement – organised by the program to expose nurses to other urgent or emergency care settings.

 - Face-to-face workshop – to practice skills and build confidence in UCC nursing in a convenient rural location planned up to 12 months in advance.

 - An open access “one stop shop” online resource library which aggregates the resources required to guide practice in the UCC setting.